Nourhan-Sayed/EEG_Classification/README.md

 The Spanish phrases Arriba, Abajo, Derecha, and Izquierda, which correspond to up, down, right, and left, respectively.

+We reached an average multi-class classification of 28.9% 4-fold cross-validation accuracy, and 23.7% using XGBoost, compared to the accuracy of SVM and XGBoost by Gasparini et al, 26.2% and 27.9% respectively.

 ### Machine Learning Process
 - Classifier